paulremo/NRPMHandbook/_sources/miscellaneous/handbook/reliability_prediction/reliability_data_sm.md

 :class: note
 The failure rate is provided per TWT Channel (mono channel or dual channel).
 In order to be used for LEO, if adaptation is necessary, it is recommended to use

-1.  by default the following proportion (based on average MIL-HDBK-217 Error: Reference source not foundreliability prediction) of the whole failure rate.
+1.  by default the following proportion (based on average MIL-HDBK-217 [RD12] reliability prediction) of the whole failure rate.
     * EPC_common = 36%
     * EPC_channel = 9%
     * CAMP = 25%